Home of Simposio and Italian Colors: Italy’s symposium of books, stories, and weekly inspiration.

 Ingredients

-• 4 basil leaves or a teaspoon of fresh or dried oregano
+• 4 basil leaves or 1 teaspoon fresh/dried oregano

 Instructions

-1. Chop the basil or oregano (if fresh) leaves.
+1. Chop or hand-tear the basil (or oregano if using fresh).

-2. Slice the tomatoes and the mozzarella in medium pieces.
+2. Slice the tomatoes and mozzarella into medium pieces.

-3. Place them in a medium bowl and season with olive oil, salt to your taste and herbs.
+3. Place them in a medium bowl.
+Season with olive oil, sea salt, and herbs.

 Recipe Notes

-You can make the caprese salad the day before and refrigerate it overnight.
-But take it out of the fridge at least an hour before serving it!
-It won't be the same, but more than good enough to eat.
+You can make Caprese salad the day before and refrigerate it overnight—just remember to take it out at least an hour before serving.
+It won’t be the same, but it’ll still be delicious.

 Want to learn more about Capri?
 Get your copy of the Capri’s Simposio here: